one-pace/one-pace-wiki/style-guide.md

 ### 1.1.8.
 Other
 - Belly
 - Binks' Sake
-- Devil Fruit User (as oppsed to eater or something)
+- Devil Fruit user (as opposed to eater or something)
-- First Mate (instead of vice captain)
+- First mate (instead of vice captain)
 - Fishman/Fishmen (referring to people like Jinbe)
-- Log Pose/Eternal Post (not grand compass)
+- Log Pose/Eternal Pose (not grand compass)
 - Going Merry (when personified referred to as "she")
 - Merman/Mermen (referring to people like Fukaboshi)
 - Mermaid(s) (referring to people like Camie)